 When you compose and/or edit a post, you will have the ability to utilize alpha and numeric letters in your posts, as well as 'upload new files' or 'browse your files' to see files you've already uploaded previously.

 Hide Deleted: Click here to hide the deleted content.

 Reply: Click on the Reply option of a post to continue the conversation under that topic.

-Show Reply: Click the Show Reply button to see an expanded and/or condense list of all of the replies made to the post.
+Show Reply: Click the Show Reply button to see an expanded and/or condensed list of all of the replies made to that particular post.

 Adding Content to your post

 To Reply to a post and add an embedded link or document click Reply on the post you would like to comment on.

 On the Reply pop-up you will have the ability to free text and/or add content through the following Attachment options:

 - Upload New Files: Click on this option to locate a file on your computer to upload into the Discussion Board reply post.